 Marton chief fire officer Paul Whitehead said the fire had started on the porch of the house.

-After initially fearing it was suspicious, fire investigators and the Marton criminal investigation branch had determined it was caused by an electrical fault.
+After initially fearing it was suspicious, fire investigators and police have determined it was caused by an electrical fault.

 The house was owned by Canterbury Meat Packers, where a member of the family worked, he said.

 "They didn't have contents insurance but they were lucky in that a lot of their contents were in the bedroom and we were able to save a lot of them."

 The house had two smoke alarms, but the batteries inside were dead, Whitehead said.

 If the occupants had not shut the door between the lounge and the hallway when they went to sleep, and Tydus the dog had not started barking, the result would likely have been very different, he said.